Department of Recovery and Business Continuity

 Non-Profits, Small Business, and New Business:

 Applicants for ARPA funding have the right to request reconsideration of decisions made on their application.
+The deadline for appeal submissions is December 31, 2023.
+All appeal requests must be submitted no later than December 31, 2023.
+Appeal requests submitted after December 31, 2023 will not be accepted.
 To appeal, send a written notice stating the reason for appeal within 30 days of receiving the City’s decision.
 The written notice should be sent to the ARPA Office at 1600 E. Columbus Avenue, Springfield MA 01103 or submitted via email to arpaappeals@springfieldcityhall.com.
 The appeal will be reviewed by the Chief Development Officer, the Director of Technical Assistance and Compliance and the Director of Administration and Finance of the Development Services Division, who will provide a response to the applicant in writing.

 Page last updated: Wednesday, March 15, 2023 08:52 am